2026 United States Senate special election in Ohio

+The 2026 United States Senate special election in Ohio will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of Ohio.
+Republican appointee Jon Husted and Democratic former senator Sherrod Brown are the respective nominees for their parties.
+The winner will complete the term won in 2022 by JD Vance, who resigned in 2025 to become vice president.

+Seeking to keep the seat after his appointment, Husted ran unopposed for the Republican nomination.
+Brown, who represented Ohio in the Senate for three terms until his defeat in 2024, won the Democratic nomination against minimal opposition.

-This will be the first U.S. Senate special election in Ohio since the one to this seat in 1954.
+This will be the first U.S. Senate special election in Ohio since 1954.

 Background

-After voting for President Barack Obama in both 2008 and 2012, Ohio has trended increasingly Republican in subsequent years and is now considered a moderately to strongly red state at the federal and state level.
+After voting for President Barack Obama in both 2008 and 2012, Ohio has trended increasingly Republican in subsequent years and is now considered a moderate to strong red state at the federal and state level.
 Republicans control all statewide offices, majorities in both chambers of the state legislature, and hold both Senate seats.
 Republicans also have a majority of the state's House delegation with ten seats compared to five for Democrats.

 Republican nominee Donald Trump won Ohio in 2016 and 2020 by 8 percentage points, and in 2024 grew his margin to 11 percentage points.
 Additionally, Republican JD Vance, now the vice president of the United States, defeated Democrat Tim Ryan in the 2022 U.S. Senate election by slightly over 6 points, while Republican Bernie Moreno defeated then-incumbent Sherrod Brown in the 2024 U.S. Senate election by slightly over 3.5 points.